Victoria's bike trails guide: The best stops and attractions

 Red Barn Market

 Grab a snack or picnic fixings from Red Barn, famous for smoked meats, fresh sandwiches, and local treats.
 This is the place to stock up for the trail with wholesome, hearty options.
+20-minutes down the Lochside from Galey Farms, this Red Barn location is located in the heart of Cordova Bay, a beautiful seaside neighbourhood.

 Red Barn MarketSatinflower Nurseries